lgngrvs/logangraves.com/posts/july-4.md

 > We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness—That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed, that whenever any Form of Government becomes destructive of these Ends, it is the Right of the People to alter or abolish it, and to institute a new Government, laying its Foundation on such Principles, and organizing its Powers in such Form, as to them shall seem most likely to effect their Safety and Happiness.

 July 4th means many things to Americans in the light of history.
-Some Americans are the descendants of those revolutionaries; some are the descendants of those they enslaved; some are descendants of those they fought against and killed, to overthrow their government or to take the land.
+Some Americans are the descendants of those revolutionaries; some are the descendants of those they enslaved; some are descendants of those they fought against and killed, to overthrow their government or to take their land.
 Some are descendants of people who were half a world away during the signing of the declaration.
 As for me: though their skin color may have been the same as mine, those founders were not my ancestors.

 Yet we call this our country.